awslabs/aws-ai-solution-kit/README.md

 ### Quick deployment

-This project is an AWS Cloud Development Kit project written in Typescript, if you want to use the above deep laraning features without building the entire project, you can use the Amazon CloudFormation template to deploy feature APIs quickly, the generated Amazon CloudFormation template is available at: https://aws-gcr-solutions.s3.amazonaws.com/Aws-gcr-ai-solution-kit/v1.2.0/AI-Solution-Kit.template
+This project is an AWS Cloud Development Kit project written in Typescript, if you want to use the above deep learning features without building the entire project, you can use the Amazon CloudFormation template to deploy feature APIs quickly, the generated Amazon CloudFormation template is available at: https://aws-gcr-solutions.s3.amazonaws.com/Aws-gcr-ai-solution-kit/v1.2.0/AI-Solution-Kit.template

 Below is the quick links to launch the AWS CloudFormation template into your AWS account